pedromedley/website/content/blog/introducing-insomnia-plus.md

 ---

 Today, I'm proud to introduce Insomnia Plus – the first paid addition to Insomnia that syncs data seamlessly across all of your devices.
-Plus also acts as a secure backup, so you can _rest_ assured that you will never accidentally lose you work!
+Insomnia Plus also acts as a secure backup, so you can _rest_ assured that you will never accidentally lose you work!